This is the updated version of an article about confirming messages examples originally published in October 2021.

 With order confirmation emails, customers can double-check and refer to it whenever needed.

-You can send this type of confirmation emails to a customer that books a hotel room, a table at a restaurant, a flight, a tour, etc.
+You can send this type of confirmation message to a user who books a hotel room, a table at a restaurant, a flight, a tour, etc.

-As is to be expected, the main goal of this email is to confirm the booking and deliver information about the time and place, together with any other necessary instructions.
+As is to be expected, the main goal of this order confirmation template is to ensure the client that the booking is done and deliver information about the time and place.
 Reasonably enough, the client will be expecting such confirmation.

-Make sure you send all the necessary information in your booking confirmation emails:
+Make sure you deliver all the necessary information in your booking confirmation emails:

 By including all this info, you make sure the booking confirmation emails serve their purpose — a person will get all the essential details.